fuyukawakazuyuki/fuyukawakazuyuki/README.md

 <p>
   👋&nbsp; Hi there??
 I'm <b>Web developer</b><br/>
   I have experience 2 years of web<br/>
-  At present, I have been learn React, Next js<br/>
+  At present, I have been learn Next js and Nest js<br/>
   I hope to learn the every thing in world🤗<br/><br/>
 </p>